-OK, y’all.
-I wrote about this several years ago, but now I’m serious.
-If you want to control any type of diabetes better, consume vinegar before meals and at bedtime.
+I wrote about this several years ago, but I’ll say it again: If you want to control Type 2 diabetes better, try consuming vinegar before meals and at bedtime.
 Start today!
-It lowers post-meal and fasting glucose levels.
+It may help lower post-meal and fasting glucose levels.

 These postprandial benefits had been found before.
 It was thought that vinegar might slow the absorption of carbohydrate into the blood, or slow the breakdown of starches into sugars.
 This effect would mimic the effect of drugs like acarbose (brand name Precose).